apple/swift-protobuf/Documentation/PLUGIN.md

 generated files.
 So if you pass `foo/bar/my.proto`, you will get `foo/bar/my.pb.swift` in the output directory.
-The Swift plugin supports an option to control the generated file names, the option is given as part of the `--swift_out` argument like this:
+The Swift plugin supports an option to control the generated file names, the option is given as part of the `--swift_opt` argument like this:

 ```
 $ protoc --swift_opt=FileNaming=[value] --swift_out=. foo/bar/*.proto mumble/*.proto